xsedla1y/digital-electronics-2/Project1/README.md

-## Popis softwaru
+## Software description

-Při psaní kódu jsme využili hned několik knihoven vytvořených v PC cvičeních.
-Např. timer, gpio a lcd.
+In the code we used several libraries created in school computer exercises, e.g. timer, gpio and lcd.

 Put flowchats of your algorithm(s).
 Write descriptive text of your libraries and source files.
 Put direct links to these files in `src` or `lib` folders.